EPFL-ENAC/iie-research-landscape/scrapping/README.md

 ## Cadidb

 For lab names, prof name, number of accreds (includes invited and people outside EPFL).
 Ask for access to enacvm-dev.
 Run `scripts/scrap_cadidb.sql`.
+This gets the most up do date info.
 Save table to `data/iie_labs.csv`.
 Missing APHYS, APRL, ECOS (must add by hand).
 ECOTOX and EPFL-PSI mentioned in infoscience but missing in cadidb.

+### FTE instead of unit size

+Unit size can be replaced by FTE in `data/iie_labs.csv`.
+This info is obtained from HR.
+Current data from 2023.01.

 ## EPFL Graph

 From the database.
+Also contains data about labs that no longer exist.

 ## Infoscience